-p displays the current settings (Figure 4.38)

-? displays all the available options as well as an example on how to enter a command (Figure 4.39)

-s set a new configuration (see the example in Figure 4.39), sending the command c is required to permanently store the new settings permanently store the new settings c permanently store theq quit the telnet session
+get help. p displays the current settings (Figure 4.32) ? displays all the available options as well as an example on how to enter a command (Figure 4.33) s set a new configuration (see the example in Figure 4.33), sending the command c is required to permanently store the new settings RESET restart the iServer FACTORY set the iServer to it's factory default, the RESET command is required after the FACTORY command c permanently store the new settings q quit the telnet session